Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) 0-form symmetry

 As with the R\'enyi entropies, also the R\'enyi asymmetries involve the Siegel theta function, from which it is cumbersome to extract explicit information.
 To understand how the asymmetries behave as functions of the subregion size, it is therefore instructive to examine the limiting cases where the subregion is either very large or very small.

-In the former case, when \(\mu R \gg 1\), we may appeal to the asymptotic behaviour of the Siegel theta function, or equivalently our previous result that \(\ent_\n^\t{inst}\) vanishes in that regime.
-We then find:
+In the case \(\mu R \gg 1\) of a large subregion, we may appeal to the asymptotic behaviour of the Siegel theta function, or equivalently our previous result that \(\ent_\n^\t{inst}\) vanishes in that regime.
+In particular, from \cref{eq:asymmetry-0form-exact} we find: